Eventyret/DevHangout/README.md

 ### Your Profile

 -  Make yourself stand out, your own avatar, all your skills and GitHub repo!

 ### The Fake data

 Creating fake data was not easy, with the help of faker.js and json-serve I created a custom skills.js file You can use this and just change the number of users you would like to generate.
-The file is located in the root under `skills.js`
+The file is located in the root under skills.js

-Simple said, it will run the other functions X amount of times, and populate the same data as a user would have.
+Simply said, it will run the other functions, an X number of times and populate the same data as a user would have.

 They will have a fake username, email GitHub, social media so on and so on.
-Thought the fake avatars are used with [RoboHash](https://robohash.org/) we are passing it the email we generated and some random numbers to get totally random icons for that user.
+Even though the fake avatar is made with [RoboHash](https://robohash.org/)  I pass it the email address that we generated and some random numbers, to generate random icons for that user.

 ## Features Left to Implement

--   Auto sign in
+-   Auto sign in:
-    Currently, a user will need to register then gets taken to the login screen, this should be a better flow where we post the same data to the login once we get a response.
+    Currently a user will need to register then gets taken to the login screen, this should be a better flow where we post the same data to the login once we get a response.

 -   Portfolio
-    A user will have the abilities to add a portfolio, this will be the same as adding education and experience, except it should be shown on their public profile as a gallery.
+   A user will have the ability to add a personal portfolio.
+This will be the same as adding an education or experience.
+The exception is that it should be shown on their public profile as their gallery.

 -   Contact User
     Implementing a way to have an internal message system is in the works.
 This should make it easier to connect with other members!